-This report is made solely to the Corporation as a body in accordance with Article 22 of the College's Articles of Government.
+This report is made solely to the Board of Governors as a body in accordance with Article 22 of the College's Articles of Government.
 Our audit work has been undertaken so that we might state to the Corporation those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the College and the Corporation as a body for our audit work, for this report, or for the opinions we have formed.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the College and the Board of Governors as a body for our audit work, for this report, or for the opinions we have formed.